Antofalla: Geography and structure

 Antofalla is part of the Central Volcanic Zone of the Andes, which runs along the border between Argentina and Chile and whose main expression occurs in the Western Cordillera.
 The volcanoes of the Central Volcanic Zone lie at high altitudes, and the volcanic zone spans the countries of Argentina, Bolivia, Chile and Peru.
 Present-day activity in the Central Volcanic Zone occurs at Lascar and Lastarria, and about 44 centres have been active in the Holocene.
 Aside from stratovolcanoes, calderas with large ignimbrites are also part of the Central Volcanic Zone; the Altiplano–Puna volcanic complex is a complex of such large calderas.

 Antofalla is a cluster of stratovolcanoes, with the 6409 m high Antofalla volcano at its centre.
-An altar with a stone pyramid lies on its summit, and the mountains Llullaillaco, Pajonales and Pular can be seen from the top of the mountain.
+An altar with a stone pyramid lies on its summit, there are reports of monoliths, and the mountains Llullaillaco, Pajonales and Pular can be seen from the top of the mountain.

 A number of other centres developed around the main Antofalla volcano, forming a 50 km wide volcanic area; counterclockwise from the north these are: